loveaffair69/loveaffair/AGREEMENTS.md

 ## High level

+ - Decisions regarding or affecting Love Affair in its entirety must be made with the full knowledge and consent of its whole membership.
+It is the direct responsibility of each member to uphold the values and principles of the organization, and to act in its best interest.
  - All decisions made outside of this structure are not legitimate
  - All agreements are to be referenced within this file
  - All agreements are to be made via [consensus](...
 TODO refernces definitions.md) among full members